Megamjm/Comfyvn-ToolProject/architecture.md

 Acceptance: ~~Health indicator green, graphs update 2–5s, no duplicate menus.~~ ✅ Verified 2025-10-20

 Notes: Disable embedded server until single-instance guard is verified.
+For v0.8, the primary Studio shell remains `gui/main_window/*`; `gui/studio_window.py` is a prototype using `/api/studio/*` and may be merged later.

 Part C — Logging & config normalization